madisonjordan/aws-bootcamp-cruddur-2023/journal/week0.md

 <!--Summary Journal Entry-->
 - Read outline
 - Organized course on Notion for tracking
-- Completed various items in tasks list (see above)
+- Completed various items in task list (see above)

 #### Reflection
 <!--Thoughts/Feelings so far.-->